-Cultivate Bellevue's next generation of technology entrepreneurs
+1. Cultivate Bellevue's next generation of technology entrepreneurs

-Information technology - including software and systems development, interactive media (video gaming), and mobile technology - is Bellevue's largest industry cluster.
+Information Technology (IT) - including software and systems development, interactive media (gaming), and mobile technology - is Bellevue's largest industry cluster.
 In addition, analysis of business openings by industry shows that IT is where most business starts occur.